Luis-Cisneros/evolutionary_model/README.md

 *x\** is an Evolutionary Stable State of the model if: *(x\* - x) Y(x) > 0*  for all population states x that follow the condition: *(x - x\*) Y(x\*) = 0*

 The executable **main.py** must receive the necessary network and miner parameters.

+Code optimized using the nijt compiler from numba.